kobiba007/ec2launch/README.md

 cd .aws
 touch credentials
 ```
-edit the credentials file and add your AWS user Access and Secret key.
+Edit the credentials file and add your AWS user Access and Secret key.

 It should look like that: